mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ## Use social media with a dedicated browser profile

 One way I've found to curb my bad habits is to put obstacles in front of them.
-For example, if I keep lots of junk food in the house, I'll eat it when I get the craving.
-I'll sometimes crave it badly enough that I'll drive to the store and buy it, but 99% of the time, I decide I'd rather just eat something less exciting that's already in my house.
+For example, if I keep junk food in my house, I'll eat it when I get the craving.
+It doesn't completely protect me from poor eating because I can always drive to the store, but 99% of the time, I choose to eat something healthier because it's already in my house.

-I do the same thing with my social media.
-It's too easy to get bored, hit Ctrl+T to open a new tab, then go to Facebook / Twitter / Reddit.
+Without any obstacles in the way, it's painfully easy for me to mindlessly switch to social media mode.
+I get bored, hit Ctrl+T to open a new tab, then go to Facebook / Twitter / Reddit.

 {% assign fig_caption = '"Typewriter" by [xkcd](https://xkcd.com/477/)' | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="typewriter.png" alt="Chat settings in Gmail" max_width="443px" img_link=true fig_caption=fig_caption %}

-Instead, I block social media in my main browser and create a dedicated browser profile for it.
+Instead, I add some obstacles to my social media.
+I block social media in my main browser and create a dedicated browser profile for it.
+Then, I sign out of the social media sites on my main browser and delete the cookies for those sites.

 <figure>
   <video style="max-width:100%" controls>